mondoohq/installer/examples/terraform-digitalocean/README.md

 public_ip = 67.207.94.130
 ```

-At the end of the Terraform output, you see the vulnerability report for provisioned droplet.
+At the end of the Terraform output, you see the vulnerability report for the provisioned droplet.